-- When everything runs as expected you will see green DONE indicator and the script finishes.
+When everything runs as expected you will see green DONE indicators and the script finishes.

 Verifying changes via Test Call

-Allow for at least 5 minutes after applying Team changes to the before making the call.
+Please allow for at least 5 minutes after applying Team changes before making the call.

-- To test the functionality, team members should be available for the called team and be set "Active" in their Dashboard
+- Ensure that team members (service users) are Available for the called team and be set to Active in their Nimbus Dashboard.

-- Open the Service Settings of the team you want to test with and click on " Test Call ".
+- Open General Service Settings on the service you want to test.

-You can test this with 2 different Microsoft Teams client accounts separate browser windows to simulate this call on your own as both caller and recipient.
+💡 You can test this with 2 different Microsoft Teams client accounts in separate browser windows to simulate this call on your own as both caller and recipient.